gianeen/Website/content/about.md

 ## Academic and career goals aside, I enjoy:
 - spending time with the people I love 🥺💖
   - Whether it's a party of many or a kickback of less than five, count me in!
-  - I am well-versed in having *deep and existential* parked car conversations in vacant parking lots.
+  - I am well-experienced in late night, *deep and existential* parked car conversations in vacant parking lots
 - listening to music 🎶 (Follow me on [Spotify](https://open.spotify.com/user/125854231?si=m_n665TSSza6lwENz2ZZoA)!)
 My playlists are my babies.
 Here are some of my favorties that I've made:
   - For [parked car convos, late night drives, or spending quality time](https://open.spotify.com/playlist/46A4v3Jq2a2eminSaHpZqN?si=13aYgKu1SxKS4OTbe4Alog)
   - My [favorite R&B songs](https://open.spotify.com/playlist/3bdPJ0U8WTgGdTIuzJBWKM?si=yIHxPl08RzivVJayFZ0dXg) as of late- I listen to this when getting ready or when I feel like dancing!